jreisinger/docs/data/notes/Go/ultimate-go-programming.md

 > Simple, straightforward code is just plain easier to work with and less likely to have problems.
 As programs get bigger and more complicated, it's even more important to have clean, simple code. -- Brian Kernighan

 1. Make it correct.
-2. Make it clear.
+2. Make it clear (simple, straightforward).
 3. Make it fast.

 In that order.

 Engineering is not about just hacking the code.
 It's about evaluating the costs and benefits.

+We are writing code for today, designing and architecting for tomorrow.

 > Data dominates.
 If you've chosen the right data structures and organized things well, the algorithms will almost always be self-evident.
 Data structures, not algorithms, are central to programming. -- Rob Pike

 Don't do object oriented design but data oriented design.

 Go prefers convention over configuration because configuration is limiting.
 Let's group by what one can do not by what one is.
-In Go there are [no classes](https://github.com/jreisinger?tab=repositories&q=animal) and subclasses but [Interfaces](https://github.com/ardanlabs/gotraining-studyguide/blob/master/go/design/grouping_types_2.go) and composition.
+In Go there are [no classes](https://github.com/ardanlabs/gotraining-studyguide/blob/master/go/design/grouping_types_1.go) (or [Perl version](https://github.com/jreisinger?tab=repositories&q=animal)) and subclasses but [Interfaces](https://github.com/ardanlabs/gotraining-studyguide/blob/master/go/design/grouping_types_2.go) and composition.

 Little copying is better than little dependency.
 Cost of DRY in Go is bigger than in other languages.

-We are writing code for today, designing and architecting for tomorrow.

 ## Types

 Types are life.
-[Types](https://play.golang.org/p/HL4ai-_L1yF) tell you
+[Types](https://play.golang.org/p/24H4L7Gofrz) tell you

 * what is the memory size allocated for the value
 * what does the value represent (e. g. byte `11111111` represents number 255 if the type is `int`)

-A [struct](https://play.golang.org/p/jFQMm91N0nQ) is a user-defined type that contains named fields:
+A [struct](https://play.golang.org/p/odaeukEGOUS) is a user-defined type that contains named fields:

 ```go
 // Declaration of anonymous (literal) struct type + initialization.